 Before beginning make sure you meet the requirements.
 The necessary information will be recorded in the application.
 Once the application process has begun, it cannot be cancelled; however, an unfinished document can be saved and completed later.

-Below is an example of what the PMP application looks like:
+Below is an example of what the PMP application for PMP Certification looks like:

 The PMP application form is divided into three parts: